openbmc/openbmc/meta-arm/meta-arm-bsp/documentation/corstone1000/software-architecture.rst

    :width: 870
    :alt: SecureBootChain

-It is a lengthy chain to boot the software on corstone1000.
+It is a lengthy chain to boot the software on Corstone-1000.
 On power on, the secure enclave starts executing BL1 code from the ROM which is the RoT of the device.
 Authentication of an image involves the steps listed below:

 - Load image from flash to dynamic RAM.
 - The public key present in the image header is validated by comparing with the hash.
-Depending on the image, the hash of the public key is either stored in the OTP or part of the software which is being already verfied in the previous stages.
+  Depending on the image, the hash of the public key is either stored in the OTP or part of the software which is being already verified in the previous stages.
 - The image is validated using the public key.

 In the secure enclave, BL1 authenticates the BL2 and passes the execution control.
-BL2 authenticates the initial boot loader of the host (Host BL2) and TF-M. The execution control is now passed to TF-M. TF-M being the run time executable of secure enclaves initializes itself and, in the end, brings the host CPU out of rest.
+BL2 authenticates the initial boot loader of the host (Host TF-A BL2) and TF-M. The execution control is now passed to TF-M. TF-M being the run time executable of secure enclave which initializes itself and, at the end, brings the host CPU out of rest.
 The host follows the boot standard defined in the `TBBR`_ to authenticate the secure and non-secure software.